WinVector/zmPDSwR/CDC/README.md

 ### Our works

-Procedures for getting data (still in progress).
+Procedures for getting data.
+Note you do not need to perform any of these steps as we have saved the prepared data as ".Rdata" files in this directory.
+The steps to download and load the data are not needed later in the book.

 Data originally downloaded 4-25-2013 from http://www.cdc.gov/nchs/data_access/Vitalstatsonline.htm
 * ftp://ftp.cdc.gov/pub/Health_Statistics/NCHS/Dataset_Documentation/DVS/natality/UserGuide2010.pdf